vlayer-xyz/vlayer/book/src/advanced/tests.md

 <div class="warning">

-Similar to some other Forge cheatcodes, like [`prank`](https://book.getfoundry.sh/cheatcodes/prank) or [`expectEmit`](https://book.getfoundry.sh/cheatcodes/expect-emit), `callProver()` must be used before the call of the prover function.
+Similar to some other Forge cheatcodes, like [`prank`](https://book.getfoundry.sh/cheatcodes/prank) or [`expectEmit`](https://book.getfoundry.sh/cheatcodes/expect-emit), `callProver()` must be used before the call to the prover function.

-Also note, that the majority of the cheatcodes are performing a call under the hood.
-This means, that if you use a cheatcode, like `console.log` between `callProver()` and the prover function call, the `console.log` the prove will be generated for the `console.log` call, not for the prover function call.
+Also note, that majority of the cheatcodes are performing a call under the hood.
+This means, that if you use a cheatcode, like `console.log` between `callProver()` and the prover function call,  the proof will be generated for the `console.log` call, not for the prover function call.

 ```solidity